andersonlribeiro/challenge/README.md

-Documentation | has a README describing what it does, how to set it up, comments/docs in code where required | 15 Server automation | is familiar with server setup automation | 5 Issues/pull requests | giving constructive feedback and suggesting solutions | 10
+Documentation | has a README describing what it does, how to set it up, comments/docs in code where required | 15 Server automation | is familiar with server setup automation | 5 Issues/pull requests | giving constructive feedback and suggesting solutions | 10 Polyglot | capable of writing code in multiple languages | 20

 ### Code